KSAH-42/RabbitOM/README.md

 * No external dependencies
 * Easy to used
 * Support Unicast TCP (interleaved mode) / Unicast UDP / Multicast Streaming transports
-* Support multiple type of authentications: Basic and digest ( MD5, SHA1, SHA256, SHA512 )
+* Support multiple types of authentications: basic and digest ( MD5, SHA1, SHA256, SHA512 )
 * Support auto reconnection in case of network failures
 * Support of event Handlers for connection loss, receiving packet, etc...
 * Provide classes to access to the SDP informations